mannyaguirre/Authenticated-Basic-Network-Scan-Windows-11/README.md

 ### Why This Matters?

 You need to set the IP address of the target endpoint for the scan to yield accurate results.
-You need to inout the credentials of the windows virtual machine because it is a **Authenticated Basic Network Scan**.
+You need to input the credentials of the windows virtual machine because it is a **Authenticated Basic Network Scan**.

 ### Step 5: Review Results